 He was born with the gift of laughter, and a sense that the world was mad.
 Author C. Michael Forsyth read those words in his favorite adventure novel as a boy, and later found them engraved on a building at Yale College, from which he graduated with a degree in English literature.
 The words could well describe Michael, who has lived by his wits in a world of imagination and adventure.

-Michael grew up in the Harlem district of New York City, the son of an Episcopal minister.
-He attended Fieldston High School, where he delighted his fellow students with elaborate comic strips.
-After college, he studied film at NYU, working on the projects of future luminaries in cinema, including Spike Lee.
+Michael grew up in Harlem, the son of a preacher.
+He attended Fieldston High School, where he delighted his fellow students with his comic strips.
+After college, he studied film at NYU, working with Spike Lee and other future luminaries.
 With his MFA in hand, he launched a successful career in corporate communications.

-In 1995, Michael landed what he describes as a "dream gig" as a writer/reporter for the Weekly World News, the infamous and outrageous tabloid.
+In 1995, Michael landed a "dream gig" as a writer/reporter for the Weekly World News, the infamous and outrageous tabloid.
 Michael investigated bizarre stories from around the globe, exploring mysteries ranging from real-life blood-drinkers in the U.S. to the discovery of a "hobbit" on a remote Indonesian island.
 For more than a decade, his dispatches entertained up to half a million readers each week.
-He wrote under a variety of pseudonyms, including Mike Foster, Michael Chiron, George Sanford, Vickie York, Miguel Figueroa, Brett Anniston and Kaye Roseburg.
+He wrote under multiple pseudonyms, including Mike Foster.

 Michael later taught film and journalism at Coker College in Hartsville, SC.
-He currently resides in Greenville, SC, where he is a writer and is involved in independent film projects.
+He now lives in Greenville, SC, where he is a novelist and narrator/producer of audiobooks.